Very few people know about one of Korea’s most talked about compact cars and it has the potential to be developed into a quality speedster.

 The result of the modification gives the Kia Pro_Cee’d GT more noticeable grunt than a Volkswagen Golf GTI – which includes a 265 horsepower engine.
 But smaller engines are not ideal for cars that set the benchmark in the C-segment – the classification for compact cars in North America and in Europe.
 The fastest models have at least a 2.0-liter engines, or slightly more, under the hood.

 It’s why some people have dropped the 1.6-liter for a 2-liter TwinPower Turbo engine – an engine that produces just as much power as the six-cylinder while using about 15 percent less fuel – a move to downsizing turbocharged engines.

 There are still some issues, considering the car is still a full second lower to reach 60 miles per hour than some of its rivals in the compact car industry, but that’s due to the inefficient size of the engine

 But the Korean-made vehicle is also well stocked with a standard kit featuring liquid-crystal display, black Recaro seats, red brake calipers, dual exhaust pipes, unique LED daytime running lights and 18-inch wheels.
-Yet the impressive grip, handling and real world performance have shown the Cee’d GT as a top-notch choice for the sporting consumers, including the Kia Racing team in the Swedish Touring Car Championship has entered a few of these models into the series before it folded in 2010.
+If you wanted to make some changes to the car yourself, you could always consider window tinting or diamond paint cover.
+There are lots of modification options available no matter which car you buy!
+Yet the impressive grip, handling and real-world performance have shown the Cee’d GT as a top-notch choice for the sporting consumers, including the Kia Racing team in the Swedish Touring Car Championship has entered a few of these models into the series before it folded in 2010.